DianaAloo/A-Movie-Recommendation-engine-system/README.md

 The system generates **Top-N movie recommendations** tailored to any selected movie.

+The project follows these key steps:
+1. **Data Exploration & Preprocessing** – Understand the data, clean missing values, and prepare it for modeling.
+2. **Model Building** – Implement a collaborative filtering approach using **Singular Value Decomposition (SVD)** to predict user ratings for movies.
+3. **Recommendation Generation** – For a given user, generate a ranked list of the **top 5 recommended movies** they are most likely to enjoy.
+4. **Evaluation** – Measure model performance using metrics like RMSE to ensure accurate predictions.

 ###  Data Loading & Cleaning
 - Imported `movies.csv` and `ratings.csv` from MovieLens.
 - Parsed and cleaned genre information.